 - The ornaments are cold cast in bronze and painted

-Built in Boston to defend the young American nation, USS CONSTITUTION is nearly as old as the document for which George Washington and Congress named her.
+She had a complement of 450 and is the world’s oldest commissioned naval vessel afloat.
+Built in Boston to defend the young American nation, USS Constitution is nearly as old as the document for which George Washington and Congress named her.
 Both the document and the ship have proven to be resilient symbols of America’s strength, courage, and liberty.

-Her first mission, during the late 1790’s, was to guard American commerce in the Caribbean against French depredations.
-In 1803, President Thomas Jefferson sent her to the Mediterranean to protect American ships and seamen from attack by the Barbary pirates.
-With Captain Edward Preble in command, CONSTITUTION and other ships of the squadron bombarded Tripoli.
-Thanks to such determination, a treaty of peace was signed in June 1805 between the United States and Tripoli aboard CONSTITUTION.
+The USS Constitution’s first mission, during the 1790’s, was to protect the American merchant ships during the Quasi-War with France and in 1803, President Thomas Jefferson sent her to the Mediterranean to protect American ships from attack by the Barbary pirates.
+The USS Constitution bombarded Tripoli and as a result, the treaty of peace was signed between the USA and Tripoli in 1805 on board the USS Constitution.

-During the Civil War she was brought to Newport, Rhode Island to serve as a training ship for Naval Academy midshipmen.
+During the Civil War, the USS Constitution was brought to Newport, Rhode Island, to serve as a training ship for Naval Academy midshipmen.

-In 1882, she was removed from active service and shortly thereafter retired to Portsmouth, New Hampshire Naval Shipyard.
-In recognition of her centennial, CONSTITUTION was brought back to Boston in 1897.
-Refitted for display and opened to the public in 1905, she became a national monument.
+In 1882, she was removed from active service and retired to Portsmouth, New Hampshire Naval Shipyard.
+She was brought back to Boston in 1897, refitted for display and opened to the public in 1905 where she became a national monument.